Career Navigation: 2022 in the Rearview Mirror

 When competition is fierce, concessions must be made.
 “It’s not so great when everyone else wants what you want…” says Rodgers.

 Though Rodgers has a point, there is a silver lining to this competitive environment: employers are going the extra mile to attract top talent.
-Watch as our coaches elaborate:
+Watch as he elaborates:

 On standing out

-With a larger pool of candidates vying for each open role, we must recognize the importance of standing out.
-While polishing your materials is a useful first step, our coaches suggest that the real secret is doing the work that other candidates aren’t.
+With a larger pool of candidates vying for open roles, we must recognize the importance of standing out.
+While polishing your materials is a useful first step, the career experts suggest that the real secret is doing the work that other candidates aren’t.

 This is especially where resilience, consistency, and tenacity come in.
-Watch as the coaches explain and provide more advice:
+Watch as the experts explain and provide more advice:

-We hope that 2022 was a year of growth and exploration for you!
-Our coaches encourage you to put some of their actionable tips to work in the new year, such as:
+We hope this is a year of growth and exploration for you!
+The career experts encourage you to put some of their actionable tips to work in the new year, such as:

 • Be open-minded about what your next career move could look like.
 By taking on new opportunities, you create the chance to grow professionally, personally, and educationally.